brianschardt/browser-model/README.md

     }
 }
 ```
-#### hasMany
+### Many to Many
 This gets more complicated.
 Functionality is completed, but has not been documented please comment here if you want this to be documented.
-### Many to Many
 #### belongsToMany